openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 for the course.
 For more information about enrolling, see :ref:`SFD Enrolling in a Course`.

+*****************************
+Complete Identity Checks
+*****************************

 When you take a course for academic credit, you might have to complete a number of identity checks.
-You must complete all of the identity checks in the course to be eligible for credit.
-Identity checks include periodic identity verification and proctored exams.
+Identity checks include periodic identity verification inside the course and proctored exams.

+.. note:: To be eligible for academic credit, you must complete all identity checks.
+If you choose not to complete an identity check at any time, you are no longer eligible for credit.
+You can still receive a verified certificate in the course.

 ========================================
-Identity Verification
+In-Course Identity Verification
 ========================================

-When you take a course for academic credit, you must verify your identity both at the beginning of the course and at certain times during the course.
+When your course requires in-course identity verification, you must verify your identity at the beginning of the course and then at certain times during the course.
 For example, you may be required to verify your identity before you take each exam.

-.. note:: To be eligible for academic credit, you must verify your identity every time that you receive a request to verify your identity.
-If you choose not to verify your identity at any time, you are no longer eligible for credit.
-You can still receive a verified certificate in the course.

-When you must verify your identity, you receive a message in the courseware.
-Select **Verify Now** to begin the ID verification process.
+When you must verify your identity, you receive an "Identity verification required" message in the courseware.
+You cannot complete any further work in the course until you verify your identity or decline to verify your identity.

-To verify your identity during the course, you must take a photo of your face, the same way you did at the beginning of the course.
-You do not have to take a photo of your ID again.
+To verify your identity, follow these steps.

+#.
+In the message you receive, select **Verify Now** to begin the ID
+   verification process.

+#.
+On the **Take Your Photo** page, select the camera icon below your image to
+   take a picture of your face.

+   For information about how to take a good photo, review the **To take a successful photo** guidelines to the right of your image.

+#.
+On the **Review Your Photo** page, review your photo.
+If you are not
+   satisfied with the photo, select **Retake Photo**.
+When you are satisfied with your photo, select **Submit** in the lower left corner.

+A verification confirmation page opens and confirms that you have submitted your ID verification photo.

+After edX's authorization service examines your photo, you receive a message on your dashboard that informs you whether the verification process was successful.
+If the verification process was not successful, you must submit new verification photos.
+You can begin the verification process again by selecting **Verify Your Identity**.

 For more information about ID verification, see :ref:`SFD Verify Your Identity`.

-For more information about verified certificates, see :ref:`SFD Verified Certificates`.

 ===================
 Proctored Exams
 ===================

 ..
-Brief intro
+Brief intro from Carol

 For more information about proctored exams, see :ref:`getlinkfromCarol`.